hommyrosado/hommyrosado.github.io/docs/Bash/index.md

 Other alternatives include: Dash, PowerShell, Elvish and Yash.

+### Example of Bash Script: Backing up a directory
 ```bash
 # Helpful Bash script that automates the process of backing up a directory
 #!/bin/bash